restarone/comfortable-mexican-sofa-docs/home.md

-# ComfortableMexicanSofa - CMS Engine for Ruby on Rails 3 applications
+# ComfortableMexicanSofa - CMS Engine for Ruby on Rails 3 apps

 ***